mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Older participants often used this as a way of being supportive to both parents and young people.
 This happened in the following ways:
 - praising graphical content
 - making links with home interests of participants and building rapport - ( e.g. do you like dogs? )

-### GDPs to support Iterative Design Practices

-Iterative agile design is a highly cultural / interpersonal process.

-Discussion drawing on more radical attempts to describe the best way to bring young learners into a design practice.

-Perhaps in the field of participatory design.

-Highlight how the granular and relatable nature of GDP

-Well suited to build a repeated design practice.
-Especially with starting documents,
-Small changes had big effects.
-Variable changes needed immediate testing.

 ## Personal Plane